xy-cloud-cn/minecraft-mod-filter/README.md

 Quickly filter the minecraft modpack to see if any of its mods are client-side/server-side.
 ## Features
 👻 Quickly scans your mods and tells you their server/client compatibility.
+💎 Support for cli and gui, default is cli
 ## Todo
 ✨ Support Java reflection to read @mod annotations
 ✨ Faster file processing with rust
-✨ Add a CLI for terminal users
+✨ ~~Add a CLI for terminal users~~
 ✨ Auto-generate server modpack (including auto-installation of modloader cores, etc.)
 ✨ Make a server-side launcher
 ✨ Make a server-side launcher-cli
 ✨ Optimize the UI
 ✨ Debug
+✨ i18n support
 ## Known issues
 Currently, I've only tested forge version 1.12, I hope you can help me test other mod loaders and other versions.
 ## How to use
 ### For Developer
     pip install -r requirements.txt
     python main.py

+args:-h,--gui
 Recommended to use python 3.10
 ### For customer
 https://github.com/xy-cloud-cn/minecraft-mod-filter/releases